 Compare Multiple Providers

-Premiums for the same Burmese can vary by $15+/month between providers for similar cover.
-Get at least 3 estimates and compare not just price but annual limits, excess amounts, reimbursement percentages, and waiting periods.
+Premiums for the same Burmese can differ by $10 - $15/month between providers for comparable cover.
+Obtain at least 3 estimates and compare chronic condition terms, annual limits, and waiting periods.

 6